Shenghan-Gao/credit-card-spend-prediction/README.md

 - using advanced ensemble methods only after the workflow is stable

 ## Notes
-The project is based on Kaggle competition data.
-Some raw data files may not be included in this repository.
+The project is based on Kaggle competition data.Due to dataset usage constraints, the full training and scoring data are not included.